Going to Europe from 1993

 How much: 50-60€.

 A Network Meeting helps to create contacts and start cooperation between AEGEE locals situated nearby each other.
 They're organised by a member of the Network Commission in co-operation with an AEGEE local.
-They're abbreviated as NWMs, Network Winter Meetings, though funnily enough they never happen in winter but in spring (check the ones of 2016, 2017, 2018, 2019) and autumn (check the ones of 2016, 2017, 2018).
+They're abbreviated as NWMs, Network Winter Meetings, though funnily enough they never happen in winter but in spring (check the ones of spring 2016 , 2017 , 2018 , 2019 , 2020 ) and autumn ( 2016 , 2017 , 2018 , 2019 ).

 They are the opportunity to discuss common activities and share experiences, but also learn more about European projects and discuss general AEGEE matters.
 New AEGEE members can learn about youth work from experienced AEGEE members.